 What is the most difficult and underappreciated role in a family?
 Why, a stepmother of course!
 No, I am serious.
-The majority of my current practice is working in family law, a.k.a. divorce.
-I work with all members of the family as they deal with the reality of divorce.
+The majority of my counseling practice is working in family law, a.k.a. divorce.
+In my capacity, I deal with all members of the family as they try to handle the difficult realities that come with divorce.
 In my last 10 years of working in this arena, one thing has become clear: the worst and most thankless job in a divorced family is the stepmother.

-With that said, how does a stepmother undertake this honor with grit and grace?
+Three insights that will enable a stepmother to undertake this honor with grit and grace.

 1. Know your role.